Gekidoku/BetterFireBaseNotificationsPlugin/README.md

 - [x] Notifications with Data<br/>
 - [x] Notifications with user actions like in in the crossgeeks library<br/>
 - [x] Silent notifications in foreground and background<br/>
-- [ ] Notifications when the app is closed/killed. still have to test this / start on it.<br/>
+- [x] Notifications when the app is closed/killed. still have to test this / start on it.<br/>
 # What works so far in iOS
+- [x] Basic Notifications <br/>
+- [x] Notifications with Data<br/>
+- [x] Notifications with user actions like in in the crossgeeks library<br/>
-- [x] Nothing
+- [x] Silent notifications in foreground and background<br/>
 Havent started testing with ios yet.
 So nothing is confirmed.

+# Note on useractions on ios
+Apple displays these weird, to me at least. you have to swipe down the notification to see the actions. just clicking on it doesnt work and gets treated as the notification being opened.
+You can, like I did, check in your OnNotificationOpened if the notification has a click_action and use a DisplayAlert to give the user a chance to respond.
+Same goes on android. if you click on the notification instead of on one of the actions it gets treated as OnNotificationOpened.

 # My app project
 My app is a default maui app without blazor